Printopal/VoronDesign/Voron 1.8/Front idler AB/readme.md

 # INSTRUCTIONS
 1. Install heat set insert into the bottom A and B idler.
 Use and iron solder for this step.
 2. Screw the M3x25 SHCS on top of A and B idler.
+3. That is it!
+All that remain is the stock assembly manual.

 ![AB_front_idler_assembly](Images/AB_front_idler_assembly.jpg)